tongsantan/Immune-Bulk-RNAseq/Immune_Bulk_RNAseq_Analysis.md

 ## Objectives

-### Reproduce some of the figures in the journal article “Conserved Interferon-g Signaling Drives Clinical Response to Immune Checkpoint Blockade Therapy in Melanoma”
+### Gene expression profiling by RNAseq using data from the journal article “Conserved Interferon-g Signaling Drives Clinical Response to Immune Checkpoint Blockade Therapy in Melanoma”

 ### Grasso et al., 2020, Cancer Cell 38, 500–515